Hmm-its-me/py/Note.md

 For the same elements tuple will take less space and is more Faster to iterate in a tuple than a list

+# Numpy

+If module import error is comming and when try to install numpy using pip3 install numpy   -> it is showing requirement already satisfied....

+Then used this command in the terminal(powershell) and it worked ->

+## python -mpip install numpy

+The Numpy library provides specialized data structures, functions, and other tools for numerical computing in Python.